Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Set-AzureADUserLicense.md

 + AddLicenses is list that contians objects of the type Microsoft.Open.AzureAD.Model.AssignedLicense
 + RemoveLicenses is a list that contains obejcts of the type String

 To add new licenses to a user, specify these in the AddLicenses property, to remove licenses add them to the list in the RemoveLicenses property.
-Licenses that are assigned to a user but are not mentioned in the RemoveLicenses or AddLicenses proeprties are not changed.
+Licenses that are assigned to a user but are not mentioned in the RemoveLicenses or AddLicenses properties are not changed.

 ```yaml
 Type: AssignedLicenses